2miles/idioms-app/README.md

 ### Client Packages:

-- `axios`: Promise-based HTTP client for the browser and Node.js.
+- `typescript`
 - `react`: A JavaScript library for building user interfaces.
 - `react-dom`: DOM-specific methods for React.
 - `react-router-dom`: DOM bindings for React Router.
-- `react-scripts`: Configuration and scripts for Create React App.
+- `axios`: Promise-based HTTP client for the browser and Node.js.
+- `styled-components`: library for styling React components using CSS-in-JS with scoped styles
-- `web-vitals`: Library for measuring web vitals and other performance metrics.
+- `moment`: Library for parsing, validating, and formatting dates and times.

-You can run the project either with Docker or by setting it up locally.
+- `react-datetime`: React date and time picker component
+- `sweetalert2`: Library for creating customizable alert popups.

 ## Prerequisites

-- **Node.js**: Ensure that you have Node.js (version 18 or higher recommended).
-- **Docker(optional)**: If using Docker, make sure Docker is installed and running.
-- **PostgreSQL**: If running locally without Docker, you’ll need to have PostgreSQL installed.
+- Node.js
+- Docker (optional)
+- PostgreSQL

 ## Installing and Running